lmjohns3/theanets/docs/creating.rst

 ================

-The three types of feedforward models described above also exist in recurrent formulations, but in recurrent networks, time is an explicit part of the model.
+The three types of feedforward models described above also exist in recurrent formulations.
+In recurrent networks, however, time is an explicit part of the model.
 In ``theanets``, if you wish to include recurrent layers in your model, you must use a model class from the :mod:`theanets.recurrent` module; this is because recurrent models require data matrices with an additional dimension to represent time.
 In general,

 - the data shapes required for a recurrent layer are all one dimension larger than the corresponding shapes for a feedforward network, and
-- the extra dimension is always the 0 axis, and
+- the extra dimension is always located on the first (0) axis, and
 - the extra dimension represents time.

 In addition to the three vanilla model types described above, recurrent networks also allow for the possibility of *predicting future outputs*.
-This task is handled by prediction networks.
+This task is handled by :class:`prediction <theanets.recurrent.Predictor>` networks.

 Autoencoder
 -----------